Termination, Notice and Severance Package Review Lawyer

 - Speak to us first before responding to your employer;

-- Signing a severance release without understanding it properly is a never a good idea, especially if you have a longer term of service or you have been employed for your employer for more than 10 years.
+- Signing a severance release without understanding it properly is a never a good idea

 We need to ensure that your severance agreement is being provided under the ESA, your benefits are in order, there are no outlandish restrictive covenants among other things.
-Please call us at 905-333-8888 or speak to our live operator, who will assist you with setting up your appointment with one of our Hamilton employment lawyers today.
+Please fill in a contact form and we would be happy to sen you the information required, or you can chat with our live website operator, who will assist you with setting up your appointment with one of our Hamilton employment lawyers today.
 We are trial lawyers that can help.